 This happens a lot and is almost always a sign of cowardice:

-The dumper had the plan to break up, but pulled the plug.
-Instead, they are postponing the problem, on the cost of the one left behind.
+The dumper had the plan to break up but pulled the plug.
+Instead, they are postponing the problem, at the cost of the one left behind.

 The following “time-out” will be Hell for them: they don't know whether they have been dumped or not.